 As shown in Table 3 in Appendix B, none of the census tracts with RHNA sites inventory have populations where more than 25 percent of residents have a disability.
 Therefore, the development of RHNA units of any income level are not expected to exacerbate any concentrations of residents with disabilities.
-The development of lower-income units in areas with low concentrations of residents with disabilities may create new opportunities for lower-income residents with disabilities compared to other areas, as does census tract 14, an unincorporated "island" within Stockton, which may be due in part to the higher percentage of residents over the age of 65 in these areas.
+The development of lower-income units in areas with low concentrations of residents with disabilities may create new opportunities for lower-income residents with disabilities compared to other areas.
+Census tracts in the Morada area have higher percentages of residents with disabilities compared to other areas, as does census tract 14, an unincorporated "island" within Stockton, which may be due in part to the higher percentage of residents over the age of 65 in these areas.
 A relatively small percentage of the overall RHNA unit capacity is in these areas (0.62 percent in Morada and 0.01 percent in tract 14).